Hurricane Eta brings disastrous flooding to Central America, with concern growing in southeastern U.S.

 It’s the 28th named storm of the 2020 season, tying the record for all-time busiest Atlantic hurricane season as we inch ever closer to uncharted territory.

-Anna-Catherine Brigida contributed to this report from Managua, Nicaragua.
+Anna-Catherine Brigida in Managua, Nicaragua contributed to this report.